 The first manifestations of a child's dyslexia are often behavioural.
 Dyslexia may result in a child appearing to lack interest or application.
 Frustration at being unable to carry out an activity as effortlessly as other children may lead to disruption.
 These behavioural characteristics are often attributed to children being inattentive, lazy or aggressive - without consideration of the underlying cause.
-Children with dyslexia may misbehave in order to:
+In the later stages of primary school, the imminent move to secondary school may add to the stress of children with dyslexia who may misbehave in order to: